Monitoring

 Needs to be created manually as a new panel

-For advanced analysis or debugging, you can query the Prometheus and component endpoints directly.
+For advanced analysis or debugging, query Prometheus or component endpoints directly.

-Refer to the Metrics Reference for a complete list of available metrics.
+Refer to the Metrics Reference for a complete list of available metrics and their descriptions.

 Datadog can ingest metrics directly from Alluxio's Prometheus endpoints.

-This configuration allows Datadog to collect, monitor, and alert on your Alluxio cluster's metrics.
+This configuration instructs the Datadog agent to scrape and forward all Alluxio metrics.

 Last updated